-- 2.1 The UKEB is required to assess whether or not the Amendments are likely to lead to a 'significant change in accounting practice' and therefore meet the criteria for a post-implementation review. - 2.2 The Amendments do not fundamentally change the basic requirements of IAS 12 or introduce new principles, nor do they impact the majority of entities. - 2.3 As a result, the UKEB [tentatively] concludes that the Amendments are not likely to lead to a significant change in accounting practice and do not meet the criteria for a post-implementation review under Regulation 11 in SI 2019/685.
+- 2.1 The UKEB is required to assess whether or not the Amendments are likely to lead to a 'significant change in accounting practice' and therefore meet the criteria for a post-implementation review. - 2.2 The Amendments do not fundamentally change the basic requirements of IAS 12 or introduce new principles, nor do they impact the majority of entities.
+In addition, the exception from accounting for deferred taxes related to Pillar Two income taxes is only temporary, and the IASB has stated that it will monitor developments related to the implementation of the Pillar Two model rules to determine when to do further work. - 2.3 As a result, the UKEB [tentatively] concludes that the Amendments are not likely to lead to a significant change in accounting practice and do not meet the criteria for a post-implementation review under Regulation 11 in SI 2019/685.